m0ru/bak/02a_state_of_the_art.md

 \subsection{Ng-Redux}\label{ref:ng-redux}

-[Ng-Redux](https://github.com/angular-redux/ng-redux) is framework that's based on the Redux-architecture and is geared to be used with Angular applications.
+Ng-Redux^[<https://github.com/angular-redux/ng-redux>] is framework that's based on the Redux-architecture and is geared to be used with Angular applications.
 The latter then handles the Components/Directives and their updates of the DOM, whereas Ng-Redux manages the application state.
 In this combination, the frameworks binds functions to the angular controllers to trigger any of the available actions.
-Even more importantly, it allows registering a \texttt{selectFromState}-function that gets run after the app-state has been updated and which' result is then bound to the controller.
+Even more importantly, it allows registering a `selectFromState`-function that gets run after the app-state has been updated and which' result is then bound to the controller.
 It also provides a plugin/middleware-system for plugins that provide convienient use of asynchronicity in action-creators (through "thunk" or keeping the routing information as part of the application state (through the "ngUiRouterMiddleware""

 <!--